lucaslrodri/jupyter-tikz/docs/about/development.md

 ### 4. Test your changes

-The project utilizes <a href="https://docs.pytest.org/" target="_blank">pytest</a> for testing.
+The project utilizes [pytest](https://docs.pytest.org/) for testing.
 Create tests for your new feature and run them.
-If you use VS Code, you can follow this guide <a href="https://code.visualstudio.com/docs/python/testing" target="_blank">here</a>.
+If you use VS Code, you can follow this guide [here](https://code.visualstudio.com/docs/python/testing).
 Additionally, build the project using `poetry build` and install the package locally on your machine to test it in a Jupyter Notebook.

 ### 5. Submit a pull request